-4. The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, which included proxy voting.
-5. The sub-fund analysed and excluded investments involved in controversial weapons.
-The ESG scores are taken from third party ESG data provider MSCI.
+The sustainability indicator scores are calculated as per HSBC Asset Management's proprietary methodology and third party ESG data providers.
 Consideration of individual Principal Adverse Impacts (PAIs) (indicated in the table below by their preceding number) can be identified from the sub-fund having a lower score than the Reference Benchmark.
 The data used in the calculation of PAI values are sourced from data vendors.
 They can be based on company disclosures or estimated by the data vendors in the absence of company reports.
 Please note that it is not always possible to guarantee the accuracy, timeliness or completeness of data provided by third-party vendors.

 The sub-fund was actively managed and did not track a benchmark.
-The reference benchmark for sub-fund market comparison purposes was not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.
+The sub-fund had an internal or external target to outperform the Reference Benchmark however, this was not designated for the purpose of attaining the environmental characteristics promoted by the sub-fund.

 The performance of the sustainability indicators the sub-fund used to measure the attainment of the environmental or social characteristics that it promoted can be seen in the table below.
-The sub-fund's ESG score has been managed to be greater than the reference benchmark selected by the sub-fund (with a higher score than the benchmark representing stronger ESG credentials).